- Services for Business

 At Ramsdens Solicitors, our team of abuse law specialists have considerable experience in acting for survivors of abuse, and understand the importance of delivering compassionate, comprehensive legal support during this stressful and upsetting process.
 We will guide you through every step of the legal claim proceedings, making you aware of any time limits and helping you achieve the best possible outcome.

 To find out more about how we can help, contact us by calling 0113 887 1834.
-You can also fill out our online enquiry form to request a call back, or text LAW to 67777 to book a free information session at one of our offices.
+You can also fill out our online enquiry form to request a call back or book a free information session at one of our offices.

 The child abuse team at Ramsdens will act for you in claiming compensation against a sports club or any individual associated with it.

 We will support you from your initial enquiry through to the eventual compensation claim stage, including:

 Our team is led by partner Natalie Marrison, a Legal 500-recognised expert in this field, who works closely with charities supporting survivors of abuse.
 We take all potential claims seriously and will pursue each and every one of them with our partners, frequently winning cases that others have turned away.

 We are dedicated to using our wealth of knowledge on case law surrounding this area to ensure a fair settlement, giving you and your family the best chance of moving on with your lives.

 How should sports club abuse be reported to the police?

 It is always advised to make a report to the police immediately after learning of the abuse, whether that be by a parent or anyone else who is aware that abuse may have occurred.